Know before you go

 Warning!
 There are adders on the Moss and so it is essential to wear wellingtons or walking boots.
 It’s rough walking and no place for a picnic!

-Directions: Wem Moss lies between Wem and Ellesmere.
+Wem Moss lies between Wem and Ellesmere.
 Park in Northwood, and take the north-bound track from the eastern edge of the village.
-The track takes you over a footbridge, through some trees and on to the reserve.
+Walk down the track/bridleway.
+The track eventually bends sharp left running alongside woodland on the right.
+The entrance to the reserve is via a footbridge in the trees on the right before you reach an open field on the right.